School Safety & Security Report (Our Response)

 Advanced academic options (e.g. AP, IB, etc.) should be made available to all eligible students, including through distance learning, to address the achievement/opportunity gap.

 MCPS should expand mental health services, air/water testing, and school nutrition improvements.

 MCPS should ensure adequate security staff, prompt/transparent reporting of incidents and ongoing transparent evaluation of the impacts of new disciplinary policies on safety/security.

 Continued MCCPTA-MCPS partnership is required to ensure parents are aware of major policy, funding, or procedural changes.
 Information should be provided in parents’ native languages.

 MCPS should expand work in our school system to promote cultural sensitivity and tolerance.
 We applaud MCPS’ strong stand against hate speech and symbols on school property, and encourage the development of additional initiatives to make sure every student feels safe, respected, and valued for being exactly who they are.

-MCCPTA advocates for parents, students, staff, and schools within MCPS, before the Board of Education, the Montgomery County Council, and at the Maryland state and Federal level.
+MCCPTA advocates for parents, students, staff, and schools with MCPS, the Board of Education, Montgomery County Council, Maryland General Assembly.